 To ensure high-quality data, the Center's researchers performed data quality checks to identify any respondents showing clear patterns of satisficing.
 This includes checking for whether respondents left questions blank at very high rates or always selected the first or last answer presented.
-As a result of this checking, two ATP respondents were removed from the survey dataset prior to weighting and analysis.
+As a result of this checking, one ATP respondent was removed from the survey dataset prior to weighting and analysis.